 Every week, students leave the stressful week of classes behind and come together to enjoy another wonderful Shabbat at Yale.
 Reform (5:45pm), egalitarian (5:45pm), and Orthodox services meet every Friday night and include student-led prayer, song, and teaching.
 Click here to see candle-lighting times in New Haven, CT.

-On Saturday morning, the Orthodox Minyan and either the Egalitarian Minyan or Minyan Urim meet.
+On Saturday morning, the Orthodox Minyan and the Egalitarian Minyan meet.
 Following services is a communal kiddush, and then lunch, always featuring delicious cholent, a traditional beef stew.
 After lunch, many students sing traditional Shabbat songs and generally enjoy the relaxing atmosphere of the day.

 September 26, 2018